Beeswax Candles: The Natural Alternative

 Cart 0

-My Beekeeper Class Part 8 - Preparing for Winter
+My Beekeeper Class Part 8 - Winter

 Beekeeping Class

-My Beekeeper Class Part 8 - Preparing for Winter
+My Beekeeper Class Part 8 - Winter

 The bees work so hard for us.
 Without the bees, we wouldn't have 1/3 of the food that we eat.
 And on top of all their hard work, they give us the gift of honey.
 So if we take their honey, it is the beekeeper's job to make sure the bees have enough to eat through the winter.
 If the beekeeper takes too much honey, this must be replaced with sugar water.
 Let's quickly review the make up of a typical beehive.
 The bottom boxes are the brood boxes.
 In the center of these boxes, the bees grow their...